 Note: CPR breathing coaching prompts can be set through the Rescue options menu option listed on the AED Main Menu screen.
 The factory default setting provides prompts for chest compressions only (no breathing).
-Breathing prompts can be included either by changing the menu option (refer to the "CPR Breathing" section in Chapter 8 of this manual) or by pressing a softkey button during rescue.
-(Refer to "Rescue Breathing Options Softkey Icon" section of this chapter.)
+Breathing prompts can be included either by changing the menu option (refer to "CPR Breathing" in Section 8.8) or by pressing a softkey button during rescue (refer to "Rescue Breathing Options Softkey Icon" in Section 4.5)

 Voice Text "Begin CPR now" Begin CPR Now Purpose: This indicates that the user should begin performing CPR immediately.
 The unit will not monitor the patient's ECG rhythm during this CPR period.
 "Give Compressions" Give "xx" Compressions Purpose: This indicates that the user should begin CPR compressions immediately.
 The unit will emit a beep at the rate that compressions should be given.
 "Continue" "Continue for 1 minute 'xx' seconds" Continue "xx" Seconds Purpose: This indicates that the user should continue performing CPR.
 This phrase is spoken to let the user know that the unit is still operating normally.
 The unit will not be monitoring the patient's ECG rhythm during this mandatory two minute CPR period.
-(AHA/ERC 2010 Protocol) "Ending in 5, 4, 3, 2, 1" Ending in "xx" Seconds Purpose: This indicates that the user should prepare to finish performing CPR.
+"Ending in 5, 4, 3, 2, 1" Ending in "xx" Seconds Purpose: This indicates that the user should prepare to finish performing CPR.
 This phrase is spoken during the last several seconds of the CPR period to let the operator know that the unit is still operating normally and that the CPR period is ending.
 "Stop CPR" "Stop Now" Stop CPR Stop Now Purpose: This indicates that the CPR period has ended and the user should stop CPR.
-The unit will enter Analyze Mode.
-"Do not touch the patient" "Analyzing heart rhythm" Do Not Touch Patient Analyzing Rhythm Purpose: This indicates the unit has entered Analyze Mode and is performing an ECG analysis.
-The user should not touch the patient during the ECG analysis.